m3g/CellListMap.jl/docs/src/ParticleSystem/single_set_simple.md

  [0.0, 0.0, 0.0]
 ```

-A call to `map_pairwise!` with the appropriate function definition will update the forces:
+A call to `foreachneighbor!` with the appropriate function definition will update the forces:
 ```julia-repl
 foreachneighbor!((pair, forces) -> update_forces!(pair, forces), system)
 100-element Vector{SVector{3, Float64}}: